-Director, Liberal Studies
+Director, Liberal Studies Program

 A native of Dallas, Texas, Kay Etheridge began her piano studies with the distinguished piano teacher, Eugenia O’Reilly.
 She received her B.M. and M.M. in Piano Performance at the Arizona State University School of Music, where she was a Teaching Assistant and student of Dr. James Ruccolo and Dr. Jean Barr.
 She continued her piano studies with Artist-in-Residence and Leventritt Winner, Tong-Il Han at the University of North Texas College of Music, where she was awarded Teaching Fellowship.
 At UNT, she also studied pedagogy with Dr. Fred Kern and piano literature with Dr. Joseph Banowetz.
 Harpsichord and musicology were related fields of study during her doctoral program.